acapela000/hugotheme-whatisthaodoing.today/content/post/my-first-application-weather-forecast-2.md

 ```

-Many thank you for reading, and in my next chapter, I will share about backend development with configurating Swagger and adding MIT license:blush:.
+Many thank you for reading, and in my next chapter, I will share about backend development with configurating `Swagger` and adding `MIT license`:blush:.